mckennapsean/dissertation/content/03-framework.md

 own work environments.
 Constructing a visualization system often involves considerations and steps not necessary for early visualization prototypes.
-For example, it is less common to focus on usability, aesthetics, or scalability issues in a prototype system, but these are all critical aspects of a final system that can impact domain collaborators' ability or desire to effectively use the produced visualization tool for their set of tasks.
+For example, it is less common to focus on usability, aesthetics, or scalability issues in a prototype system, but these critical aspects of a final system can impact domain collaborators' ability or desire to effectively use the produced visualization tool for their set of tasks.

-Another important step in the _deploy_ activity is to consider optimizations that are needed by users to use a tool to solve their problems.
+Another important step in the _deploy_ activity is to consider optimizations needed by users to use a tool to solve their problems efficiently.
 As an example, imagine domain collaborators generate their data using an industry standard tool and want to be able to use that specific data format inside a newly designed visualization system.
 For building an initial prototype of the system, visualization designers may require the collaborators to export their data or use a script to get it into a standard format and provide feedback for evaluation.
 However, for daily tasks, this data process would be cumbersome, require significant training, and limit the ability of the collaborators to use the tool.
 A key aspect of deploying a visualization system is improving these